YellowSalamander/Phase-2-Whislist-Tracker-Revamped/README.md

 No installation is required for this application.
 Simply open the index.html file in your web browser.

 ## Usage
-1. Open the index.html file in your web browser.
+1. Open the page URL on your web browser
+2. Log in using the Admin credentials
-2. Enter a search term in the search bar and click the "Search" button.
+3. Enter a search term in the search bar and click the "Search" button.
-3. The search results will be displayed below the search bar.
+4. The search results will be displayed below the search bar.
-4. To select a game from the search results, click the "Select" button associated with the game.
+5. To select a game from the search results, click the "Select" button associated with the game.
-5. The selected games will be displayed in the "Selected Games" section.
+6. The selected games will be displayed in the "Wishlist" section.
 6. To remove a game from the selected games, click the "Remove Game" button associated with the game.
 7. The "Favorite Games" section displays a list of pre-selected games with their cheapest prices.
 8. Click the "Get Deal" button to view a deal for a specific game (this is a simulated action).